patri0t86/ACManager/README.md

 1. **(Recommended)** This can be automatically handled using the installer found [here](https://github.com/patri0t86/ACManager/releases).
 The uninstaller will then remove all files created throughout the lifecycle of the plugin/filter, giving you a clean uninstall.
 2. You can manually install everything from the same location above, just using the .dlls like you would any other plugin.
     1. **Both** dlls are required for bot functionality!
+    2. Make sure both dlls are contained in the same folder when running the bot.

 ## Usage